api-platform/docs/core/extensions.md

 API Platform Core provides a system to extend queries on items and collections.

+Extensions are specific to Doctrine, and therefor, the Doctrine ORM support must be enabled.
+If you use custom providers, they should support extensions and be aware of active extensions OR implement their own extension systems.

 ## Custom Extension

-If Doctrine ORM support is enabled, adding an extension is as easy as registering a service in your `app/config/services.yml` file and create the class you need.
+Adding an extension is as easy as registering a service in your `app/config/services.yml` file and create the class you need.

 Custom extension must implement the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryCollectionExtensionInterface` and / or the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryItemExtensionInterface`